surister/cratedb-guide/docs/domain/industrial/index.md

 :columns: 8

 {material-outlined}`data_exploration;2em` &nbsp; **Rauch: High-Speed Production Lines**

+CrateDB helps Rauch to identify and predict production issues and gives access to production data for many years, with no need for additional infrastructure.

 Rauch is filling 33 cans per second and how that adds up to 400 data records per second which are being processed, stored, and analyzed.
 In total, they are